Healthcare & Health Insurance in Uruguay

 As a foreigner living in Uruguay, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Uruguay, you will have access to public healthcare.
 The public healthcare system in Uruguay is considered to be one of the best in Latin America, with a wide range of services available to citizens and foreigners alike.
 The public healthcare system is funded by the government and is free for all citizens and legal residents.
 The quality of care is generally good, with a focus on preventive care and access to specialists.
-The public healthcare system also provides access to medications at a reduced cost," said one member in Uruguay.
+The public healthcare system also provides access to medications at a reduced cost," said a member in Uruguay.

 What have your experiences during the pandemic with the local healthcare system been like?